rags/toggle-test/README.md

 * Sometimes there might be mutiple test files for a given source (Ex: Unit and Integration test).
 Test Toggle presents the user with choices whenever there is multiple matches and navigates to the chosen file (creating it of required).
 * Test Toggle is language/tech stack agnostic.
-So it can work with your rails, python, scala or any other project.
+So it can work with your Rails, Python, Clojure or any other project.
 * You can work with multiple such projects at the same time.